Why Are Airbnb Hosts Litigating A Class Action Against Airbnb?

 How Does Airbnb Work?

-STR hosts who chose Airbnb make a substantial investment in the platform, building a body of reviews, building 5-star reviews, developing their reputation, SEO, and status with the Airbnb listing algorithm.
+STR hosts who chose Airbnb make a substantial investment in the platform, building a body of reviews, building 5-star reviews, and developing their reputation, SEO, and status with the Airbnb listing algorithm.
 Airbnb hosts rely on their ability to control their rental terms within the Airbnb platform to build their STR business.
 The opportunity cost of moving to another platform is tremendous.
 Many STR hosts rely on predictable and stable cash flow in order to make mortgage payments, pay cleaning staff, pay support staff, and generate profits.

 STR hosts on the Airbnb platform take all the financial risk, purchase properties or offer their own homes or rooms for rent, take out mortgages, do the cleaning and maintenance or hire cleaning and maintenance crews, engage in property management and work hard for ‘5 star’ customer reviews from their guests.
-STR platforms, including Airbnb, allow the STR host and their guest to enter into short term rental agreements, enforceable under contract law, set the rental terms and house policies and control their cancellation policy to create predictable cash flow.
+STR platforms, including Airbnb, allow the STR host and their guest to enter into short-term rental agreements, enforceable under contract law, set the rental terms and house policies and control their cancellation policy to create predictable cash flow.

 All STR platforms, including Airbnb, require everyone to agree that they are not parties to the rental agreement in order to avoid liability and local regulations.